johnsonandjohnson/Bodiless-JS/packages/vital-layout/doc/README.md

 # Vital Layout Components

 The Vital Layout Package provides a set of components & tokens to compose the overall layout of a page.
-For more information on each componenent, visit the individual component documentation or the API documentation.
+For more information on each component, visit the individual component documentation or the API documentation.

 The Vital Layout (`@bodiless/vital-layout`) package is composed of the following